danielppolo/linear-public-client/API.md

 **Notes:**

 - The request automatically creates a Linear issue in the specified project
+- If provided, the `reason` field is appended to the Linear issue description in a separate "Reason" section
 - If AI is enabled (`ENABLE_AI=true`), the system will:
   - Generate structured issue suggestions (title, description, labels, priority)
   - Generate a user-facing confirmation response